-All you need to do is contact Pico.
-They’ll test your app and check the content.
+All you have to do isget in touch with Pico.
+They test your app and check the content.
 After a short time, your app will be placed in the store.

-HTC has also identified the market for mobile wireless glasses and offers its own platform for this: Viveport M.
+HTC has also identified the market for mobile wireless headsets and offers its own platform for this: Viveport M.

-Since this store is also open to other hardware, unlike Oculus Mobile, the Pico glasses also have access to the Viveport M store.
+Since this store is also open to other hardware, unlike Oculus Mobile, the Pico headset also has access to the Viveport M store.
 This enables you to download suitable apps from the Viveport store to Pico.

 We are currently working on making our mobfish VR STUDIO app compatible with Viveport M as well.

-Do you want to publish on Viveport M?
-If so, get in touch with us.
+You want to publish on Viveport M already?
+Then get in touch with us.

-Pico is continuing to work on its product range.
-The Pico Neo 2 will be released in the second half of the year.
+Pico continues to work on its product range, with the Pico Neo 2 scheduled for release in the second half of the year.

-These glasses should work wirelessly with PC applications.
-If there is no PC nearby, it also works as standalone 6 DoF glasses.
-These glasses are based on the specifications.
+This headset should work wirelessly with PC applications.
+If there is no PC nearby, it also works as a standalone 6 DoF headset.
+This headset is based on the specifications.

-At mobfish, we are convinced that Pico can capture the business market if it maintains its current focus.
-It already has lots of great features that competitors like Oculus simply do not have.
+At mobfish, we are convinced that Pico can capture the business market with its current focus.
+You already have many features where competitors like Oculus fail.